textpotential/bibliarchic/chapt4.md

 The transcription block is approximately twice the height of the one containing the translation, which can be an indicator of the heightened value of the transcription with respect to the translation in this bible interface.
 The user has no control of the size or position of these blocks when enabled together.

 The physical description can only be displayed in the right column alongside the image of the manuscript page and if turned on, the transcription and translation blocks are hidden automatically and disabled.
 Given the two column design of the web interface and the rich amount of data provided in the physical description block, these limits make sense.
 As the small info box, indicated by a small lowercase "i" in the top left corner of each of the content blocks available on the page, suggests, the physical description has many items that are linked to specific locations on the image of the manuscript page.
 This linkability makes it useful to require the image to display alongside the physical description, even though both blocks can still be engaged on their own.

-This kind of user driven selection differentiates this web interface from its ancestor, the print facsimile of the codex,[^15] yet we have seen this kind of user agency in shaping the structure of the interface already in the Kindle bible.
+This kind of user driven selection differentiates this web interface from its ancestor, the print facsimile of the codex.[^15]
 Like the facsimile, this web interface has a fixed structure oriented around the image of the page of the manuscript.
-Yet, similarly to the Kindle bible interface, the user selections of displayed items afford a kind of collaborative capacity in this web bible interface, explicitly involving the user in the making of the space of the interface.
+Yet, similarly to the Kindle bible interface, the user selections of displayed items in the web Sinaiticus interface afford a kind of collaborative capacity in this web bible interface, explicitly involving the user in the making of the space of the interface.
-The key difference here between the Kindle interface and the web Sinaiticus interface is that in this web interface, the user does not define the boundaries of the bible page as they did in the Kindle bible interface.
+The key difference between the Kindle interface and the web Sinaiticus interface is that in this web interface, the user does not define the boundaries of the bible page as they did in the Kindle bible interface.
 In the Kindle interface, a user can select the font size, color, orientation, and columnar structure of the page, effectively deciding the boundaries and physical characteristics of the reading environment, defining the size and structure of the page.
 Here in the web Sinaiticus interface, the structure of the bible page is stable even as the content of the web page shifts based on user selections.
 This entanglement of the bible page with the web page in the Codex Sinaiticus bible interface signals a move beyond book as the affordances of the internet and the digital images of the manuscript page combine to construct this particular web bible interface.
-A close look at each of the four main areas of the interface and the way in which they are connected will highlight the degree to which this Codex Sinaiticus web interface exhibits the characteristics of a proximate interface--high surface area, collaborative capacities, and anarchic tendencies.
+A close look at each of the four main areas of the interface and the way in which they are connected will highlight the degree to which this Codex Sinaiticus web interface exhibits the affordances of high surface area, collaboration, and anarchy.

 ## Image of/on the Page ##